pinpt/react/src/components/DateLabel/README.md

 #### Theming

-The parent className for styling this component is `.Date`
+The parent className for styling this component is `.Pinpoint.Date`

 <details>
 	<summary>Base Theme Styles</summary>